royashams/Stereoscopy-CSC420-Final/README.md

 ## Important Notes
 - Before running the Middlebury Evaluation, make sure that `imagemagick` is installed.
-- Video and blenderfiles of final results using disparity are in 3D_model_results.
+- Video and blender files of final results using disparity are in 3D_model_results.

 Enjoy! :)